Debt: Your DIY repayment plan

 Download this series as a free eBook here.

-Your debts may have taken on a life of their own during the COVID-19 crisis.
+At some point in your life, debt seems to take on a life of its own.
 In this article we are going to give you the tools to put together a clearly-formulated debt repayment plan to pay off all your debts in a year.
 We’ll illustrate how renegotiating your monthly instalments can help you get rid of your debt and provide an easy-to-follow script to help you renegotiate debt repayments.
 You’ll also find a free, downloadable spreadsheet that you can customise to work out your ideal debt repayment plan.

 The silver lining